 - Cream butter and sugars.
 Add eggs, vanilla, and water, and mix well.

-- Drop spoonfuls onto a baking sheet, and bake at 350F for 8-11 minutes.
+- Drop spoonfuls onto a greased or lined baking sheet, and bake at 350F for 8-11 minutes.